 4. Being too “on trend”

-In these days of Instagram, it can be easy to think that what’s important is how something looks.
-The look and feel of a rental property are important, but being a landlord is a long-term business, and tastes change.
+In these days of Instagram, it can be easy to think that what’s important is being bang on trend.
+However, the look and feel of a rental property are important, but being a landlord is a long-term business, and tastes change.

 Consequently, when making choices, it’s a question of getting the right balance between choosing items that will stand the test of time, whilst ensuring they’re not old-fashioned.
 Try to avoid the latest trend that may date, like that 1970’s classic, the avocado bathroom suite.